Cultural Road from Hoi An to Siem Reap

 - Day 13

 - This morning we start our bike ride to Angkor Wat complex and see the biggest religious Hindu edifice in the world.
-We also visit Ta Prohm, famous from the film Tomb Raider.
-We continue to Angkor Thom, Bayon temple and the Terrace of the Elephants.
+We also visit Tah Prohm, famous from the film Tomb Raider.
+We continue to Angkor Thom, Bayon temple and end our day with a beautiful sunset in the Angkor Park.

 - Day 14